CrConstantin/private-briefcase/readme.txt

 ------------
   Licence:
 ------------
-  Private-Briefcase is copyright © 2010-2012, Cristi Constantin.
+  Private-Briefcase is copyright Â© 2010-2012, Cristi Constantin.
 All rights reserved.

   This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by